Loader gif

 What to know if you want to take the 401(k) loan

 It is important to completely understand the rules of taking a loan from your retirement fund before you make that decision.
 For instance, how much can you take out?
 Rules may differ per plan, but it’s often around 50 percent of your vested balance with a max of $50,000.
 You’ll probably be required to repay the loan in full if you leave your job.
-You should also know the interest rates and approximately how long you have to repay the loan.
+You should also know the and approximately how long you have to repay the loan.

 What are your other options?